 I Couldn’t Make Money as a Blogger/Writer – Until I Adapted this ONE Habit

-Note: If your content has way too many mistakes or excessively broken English, we will write a note and leave it “Pending” until you fix it.
+Note: If your content is excessively poor, we will write a note and leave it “Pending” until you fix it.

-If you provide a review, for example, try to find something negative about the item even if it’s minor.
+If you provide a review, for example, find something negative about the item even if it’s minor.

 All articles must have a Featured Image.
-You should rely on the Pixabay icon available from the New Post screen.
+Click the Pixabay icon available from the New Post screen.